aaronfrary/bashrc-files/README.md

 bashrc-files
 ============

 Components of a .bashrc file.
 Right now it's just the code I use for my prompt.

-Feel free to borrow any of it.
+To use, add `for f in ~/bashrc-files/*.sh; do source $f; done` to your bashrc.